Quenty/NevermoreEngine/docs/servicebag.md

 # How ServiceBag works

+ServiceBag provides services and helps with game or plugin initialization.

 ## tl;dr

 ServiceBag is like a `game` in Roblox.
 You can retrieve services from it, and